jrnd-io/jr/Readme.md

 sudo make install
 ```

-If you want to run the Unit tests, you have a `make` target for that:
+If you want to run the Unit tests, you have a `make` target for that too:

 ```bash
 make test